 Up to four CRA Outstanding Undergraduate Research Awards will be made.
 Each award recipient will receive financial assistance of up to $1500 to attend a research conference of their choice.
 Additional nominees will be designated as runners-up, finalists, and honorable mentions.
 The award recipients, runners-up, finalists, and honorable mentions will be announced by e-mail in mid-December, will receive certificates of their awards, and will be recognized on CRA’s website.

-Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, is available at: http://turing.cra.org/crae/awards/cra-outstanding-undergraduate-researchers/.
+Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, will be available at: http://turing.cra.org/crae/awards/cra-outstanding-undergraduate-researchers/.
 Nominations will open next week.